Search

 Class Chain

-The second classroom behavior management system on this list is called teamwork chain (or class chain).
+The second classroom behavior management system on this list is the teamwork chain (or class chain).
 Place a sign high on the wall reading, “Teamwork Chain” with a paper link attached.
 Precut strips of paper of the same length.
 Add a link to the chain when the class works as a team, follows procedures, etc. When the chain touches the floor, the class earns a reward.

 Chatty class?
 High noise levels?
 Constant communication with parents?
 You NEED to check out these elementary classroom behavior management systems from the Clutter Free Classroom.
 Learn ideas, tips, and tricks for how to track individual charts, clip charts, incentives, and token economy. #classroommanagement #clutterfreeclassroomChatty class?
 High noise levels?
 Constant communication with parents?
 You NEED to check out these elementary classroom behavior management systems from the Clutter Free Classroom.
 Learn ideas, tips, and tricks for how to track individual charts, clip charts, incentives, and token economy. #classroommanagement #clutterfreeclassroom